JiscPER/jper/docs/API.md

 ### All routed notifications

-The endpoint lists all routed notifications
+The endpoint lists all routed notifications, without restricting them to the repositories they have been routed to.

+You will not be able to tell from this endpoint which repositories have been identified for this notification.

     GET /routed[?<params>]